andreasabel/inCode/entry/hamiltonian-dynamics-in-haskell.md

 Earlier I mentioned that the two steps for applying Hamiltonian mechanics to your system was figuring out your system’s conjugate momenta and the appropriate Hamiltonian.
-Let’s get onto that.
-I’m going to make a couple of simplifying assumptions that make the job easier for the purposes of this article:
+To explain this, I’m going to make a couple of simplifying assumptions that make the job easier for the purposes of this article:

 1. Your coordinates and potential energy are time-independent.